Components of State Anti-Bullying Laws and Regulations

 - Disciplinary consequences and corrective actions for a student who commits an act of harassment, intimidation, or bullying;

-- Lists of other resources and related policies and procedures.
+- Lists of other resources and related policies and procedures; and

-Washington anti-bullying laws require districts to provide the superintendent of public instruction with a brief summary of policies, procedures, programs, partnerships, vendors, and instructional and training materials and must provide a link to the school district’s website for further information.
+Washington anti-bullying laws require districts to provide the Office of the Superintendent of Public Instruction with a brief summary of policies, procedures, programs, partnerships, vendors, and instructional and training materials to be publicly posted, and must provide a link to the school district’s website for further information.

 Do Washington anti-bullying laws and regulations include protections for specific groups?

-Washington schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Washington schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Washington anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?